Oleh Doroshchuk

-Career
+Biography

 He won bronze in the high jump at the 2018 Summer Youth Olympics in Buenos Aires in October 2018.
 He finished second at the 2019 European Athletics U20 Championships in Boras.

 He finished fourth at the 2022 European Athletics Championships in Munich in August 2022.
 He won the Ukrainian national high jump title in September 2022 in Lutsk.

 He won silver at the European Athletics U23 Championships in Espoo in July 2023, sharing the runner-up spot with compatriot Roman Petruk on count-back.
 He competed at the 2023 World Athletics Championships in Budapest where he qualified for the final.

 He won the Ukrainian indoor national title in the high jump in February 2024 in Kyiv.
 That month, he jumped a personal best height of 2.30m in Banská Bystrica at the Banskobystrická latka competition.
 He finished fourth at the 2024 World Athletics Indoor Championships in Glasgow in March 2024.

 Competing at the 2024 European Athletics Championships in Rome in June 2024, he won the bronze medal on the high jump competition with a clearance of 2.26 metres.
 He competed at the 2024 Summer Olympics, where he qualified for the final, finishing in sixth place overall with a personal best clearance of 2.31 metres.

 European indoor champion

 He set a new personal best height of 2.32 metres at the Ukrainian Indoor Championships in Kyiv on 22 February 2025.
 In March 2025, he won the gold medal at the 2025 European Athletics Indoor Championships in Apeldoorn, achieving a personal best height of 2.34 metres.
 He competed at the 2025 World Athletics Indoor Championships, where he finished in fifth place overall on countback, as one of four athletes who cleared 2.28 metres, including silver and bronze medalists Hamish Kerr and Ratmond Richards.

 He was runner-up with a clearance of 2.30 metres at the Diamond League event at the 2025 Golden Gala in Rome on 6 June 2025.
 He cleared 2.25 metres to win at the 2025 Memorial Van Damme in the Diamond League, in Brussels, Belgium.
 He cleared 2.28 metres to place third at the 2025 Kamila Skolimowska Memorial in Poland on 16 August, and placed second with a clearance of 2.30 metres at the 2025 Diamond League Final in Zurich on 28 August.
 In September, he cleared 2.31 metres to place fourth overall at the 2025 World Athletics Championships in Tokyo, Japan.